su980818/2021__linux/shell script/Chapter.5_Understanding_the_Shell.md

 #### [This chapter takes you through learning about the shell process.]()

-1.Investigating Shell Types
+1. Investigating Shell Types

-2.Understanding the Parent/Child Shell Relationship
+2. Understanding the Parent/Child Shell Relationship

-3.Using Subshells Creatively
+3. Using Subshells Creatively

-4.Investigating Built-in Shell Commands
+4. Investigating Built-in Shell Commands

 # 1. Investigating Shell Types